phusion/phusion-server-tools/README.md

 ## Backup

+Tip: looking to backup files other than MySQL dumps?
+Use the `rotate-files` tool.

 ### backup-mysql - Rotated, compressed, encrypted MySQL dumps

 A script which backs up all MySQL databases to `/var/backups/mysql`.
 By default at most 10 backups are kept, but this can be configured.
 All backups are compressed with gzip and can optionally be encrypted.
 The backup directory is denied all world access.